 Special Rapporteur on the right to adequate housing

 To the UN General Assembly at its 72nd session (October 2017)

 Around the world, the right to housing—a place to live in dignity and security, and to be included in community life with access to services and supports—remains beyond reach for most persons with disabilities.
 Action to realize and protect the right to housing for persons with disabilities have been largely ignored by legislative and policy initiatives globally.

 The report considers how the “disability human rights paradigm” developed through the Convention on the Rights of Persons with Disabilities breathes life into the right to adequate housing.
 The Special Rapporteur highlights fundamental principles of a human rights approach to disability, such as dignity, substantive equality, accessibility and participation, as well as the over-riding obligation to realize the right to housing to the maximum of available resources, and correlates them to the key features of the right to adequate housing.
 She reflects on how persons with disabilities can more effectively claim the right to housing, how courts and tribunals can better address it, and reviews some effective policy and legislative initiatives that are necessary to implement this right.

-The Special Rapporteur hopes to provide a clear and coherent framework to assist in guiding governments in the implementation of rights under articles 2 and 11 of the International Covenant on Economic, Social and Cultural Rights and articles 19 and 28 of the Convention on the Rights of Persons with Disabilities and other obligations under international human rights law.
+The Special Rapporteur provides coherent framework to guide governments in the implementation of rights under articles 2 and 11 of the International Covenant on Economic, Social and Cultural Rights and articles 19 and 28 of the Convention on the Rights of Persons with Disabilities and other obligations under international human rights law.

 Responses from Civil Society Organisations